 Good customer service is important — whether we’re receiving or providing it.
 But what is good customer service, anyway?

 Good customer service means meeting customer needs and expectations consistently.
-This can lead to business growth — even when you’re not at your best.
+This can lead to business growth — even when you’re handling customer problems.

 Our research finds that 88% of customers say good customer service makes them more likely to purchase again.
-What’s more, 75% of customers forgave a company’s mistakes after receiving excellent customer service.
+However, 86% of service pros say customer expectations are higher than they used to be, increasing the pressure to deliver good customer service.

-Let’s look at the ins and outs of good customer service and how to set up for success.
+Let’s look at the ins and outs of good customer service and how to set up for success with customer service management software with AI and other strategies.

 What you’ll learn: